williamawaji/vueschool-shoppingCart/README.md

 # vueschool-shopping-cart

-> A Vue.js project to learn vuex.
+> Created a shopping cart to learn vuex.
+At first with Vue and then progressively diving into Vuex features.

+Lessons learned
+How to use:
+  - getters;
+  - mutations;
+  - actions;
+  - split the Store into modules

 ## Build Setup